Nikon Z50 vs Olympus XZ-2

 It is notable that the Z50 has a microphone port, which is missing on the XZ-2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the XZ-2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the XZ-2 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the XZ-2 from Olympus.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the Z50 and XZ-2 can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Olympus XZ-2 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon Z50 and the Olympus XZ-2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.